 Congratulations- you’ve made the decision to put hardwood floors in your home!

 Wood flooring is a beautiful and durable building material that not only increases the value of a home, but can be customized to your lifestyle and design preferences.
 Hardwood floors are a serious investment, both for style longevity and for your wallet, so there are a few things you should keep in mind before starting the process.
-Thankfully Palo Duro has some blogs for you to check out for full rundowns on what to keep in mind before you begin your install.
+Thankfully Palo Duro created the Ultimate Guide to Hardwood Flooring for a full rundown on what to keep in mind before you begin your install.

 One of the very first things you should understand about hardwood flooring is that humidity matters.
 Know how your fingers swell in very humid environments?
 Well, the same thing (and the opposite) happens to hardwood flooring.
 As a natural element, wood swells and constricts based upon the amount of water in its surrounding environment.
 For hardwood floors, the relative humidity inside your house plays a huge role in the woods’ long-term performance.